acfaruk/proc-rock/readme.md

 The windows setup script does not have any dependencies.

 After running the setup script, it should be easily buildable with a simple cmake call.
+To run the application, you need to feed it the `app` folder directory as argument.
+It uses this folder to find the shaders and textures used.

 ## License
 Proc-Rock is licensed under the GPL-3.0